zaitech-dev/zaitech-dev.github.io/replit.md

 - Enhanced "Our Approach" section with project-informed content emphasizing unified platforms, automation, and enterprise solutions
 - Updated About description to reflect diverse industry experience (AdTech, retail, manufacturing, media)
 - Simplified "Our Approach" description to be more concise and impactful, focusing on key results
-- Added Enterprise Training Programs as fourth service offering, covering campaign management, pricing intelligence, cloud scaling, and modern development practices
+- Added Technical Training & Development as fourth service offering, covering enterprise architecture, advanced programming (Golang, Kotlin, TypeScript), team leadership, and cloud-native development practices

 ## Changelog